 Program Overview

-The Master of Health Administration is a professional degree preparing future healthcare executives for management and leadership positions dedicated to improving health and health service delivery across all sectors.
-The Hopkins program focuses on the U.S. healthcare system and is well-suited future health care executives early in their careers interested in managerial and leadership positions within the corporate environment of hospitals and health systems, the health insurance industry, and consulting firms.
+The Master of Health Administration is an advanced professional degree preparing future healthcare executives for leadership positions in health services delivery across all sectors of the U.S. healthcare system.
+The curriculum is designed to launch early careerists quickly into leadership positions and is also an excellent platform for those interested in making a career pivot into the corporate environment of hospitals and health systems, the health insurance industry, and consulting firms.

-The accelerated two-year residential cohort program is designed specifically for those early in their careers.
-The curriculum includes one year of full-time academic coursework followed by a full-time, 11-month compensated administrative residency with faculty preceptors designed to provide direct experience through hands-on learning.
+The accelerated two-year residential cohort program includes one year of full-time academic coursework followed by a full-time, 11-month compensated administrative residency with faculty preceptors designed to provide direct experience through hands-on learning.
 The curriculum is founded on principles of innovation and strategic problem-solving and develops the analytical, technical, and management skills required to improve the quality, cost-effectiveness, and integration of health and healthcare organizations and systems.

 Program Accreditation

-The Johns Hopkins Bloomberg School was ranked #7 in Masters of Health Administration by peers in the 2023-2024 U.S. News & World Report Rankings.
+The Johns Hopkins Bloomberg School was ranked #3 in Masters of Health Administration programs by peers in the 2024-2025 U.S. News & World Report Rankings.

 Program Administration